Debate develops the powers of argument, increases understanding of key

 There are six science topics for the programme, complementing the Curriculum for Excellence: renewable energy, climate change,

 stem cell research, space, nanotechnology, computer games.

-This programme is fully funded and there will be no cost to participating schools.
+This programme is fully funded and there is no cost to participating schools.
 This is a massive boost for ESU Scotland and one that should lead to hundreds of pupils given the chance to debate for the

 General Debates Outreach